-How do we improve Delhi’s graded responsibility action plan for better air quality
+- How do we improve Delhi’s graded responsibility action plan for better air quality (link)

-A sense of Déjà Vu – How Delhi knew what to do to fix its air pollution in 1997
+- A sense of Déjà Vu – How Delhi knew what to do to fix its air pollution in 1997 (link)

-What it means to taking the long view on air pollution in Delhi
+- What it means to taking the long view on air pollution in Delhi (link)

-Why Delhi’s plan for air filters at traffic intersections is a red herring
+- Why Delhi’s plan for air filters at traffic intersections is a red herring (link)

 BASICS 001 – there are many pollutants

-The PM size under 2.5μm diameter is the most known harmful and measurable fraction, referred to as PM2.5.
-Its chemical composition has contributions from all the other gaseous components, such as, SO2 shows up as sulfate aerosols, NOx shows up as nitrate aerosols, volatile organic compounds (VOCs) after undergoing a series of chemical reactions with ozone, NOx, and CO, to show up as secondary organic aerosols (SOA).
+The chemical composition of PM2.5 has contributions from all the other gaseous components.
+For example, SO2 shows up as sulfate aerosols, NOx shows up as nitrate aerosols, volatile organic compounds (VOCs) after undergoing a series of chemical reactions with ozone, NOx, and CO, shows up as secondary organic aerosols (SOA).

 BASICS 002 – PM10 and PM2.5 are very different

 PM10 is all aerosols under 10μm diameter; PM2.5 all aerosols under 2.5μm diameter.
 PM2.5 is a subset of PM10 and the ratio varies from city to city and source to source.
-In India, the source apportionment studies conducted using PM2.5 and PM10 will result in different contribution charts.
+The source apportionment studies conducted for PM2.5 and PM10 samples will result in different contribution charts.

-Most of the PM2.5 pollution is combustion based.
-For example, more than 95% of emissions from diesel, petrol, and natural gas combustion falls under PM2.5; most of the open waste burning pollution, biomass burning pollution, and coal combustion at boilers, falls under PM2.5.
+Most of the PM2.5 pollution comes is combustion based.
+For example, more than 95% of emissions from diesel, petrol, and natural gas combustion, open waste burning pollution, biomass burning pollution, and coal combustion at cookstoves and boilers, falls under PM2.5.

-However, a good fraction of PM10 comes from mechanical processes – like dust, on the roads due to the constant vehicular movement, at the construction sites, and the seasonal dust storms.
+Most of the PM10 pollution comes from mechanical processes – like dust, on the roads due to the constant vehicular movement, at the construction sites, and the seasonal dust storms.
 Close to 80% of the dust (that we commonly find on the roads) falls into the size fraction between PM2.5 and PM10.
-This be the main reason for finding more dust in a PM10 sample and little dust in a PM2.5 sample.
+This is the main reason for finding more dust in a PM10 sample compared to a PM2.5 sample.

-BASICS 003 – emission inventory is not pollution source attribution
+BASICS 003 – emissions inventory is not pollution source attribution

 Emissions is what comes out of the vehicle tail pipes, chimneys at the huts, industries, and power plants, trash burning, and the re-suspension of dust.
 This is commonly measured and reported as grams of pollutant emitted per km of vehicle travel, grams of pollutant emitted per kilo of fuel burnt, or sometimes grams of pollutant emitted per hour (mass over time).